Certification of Essential Oils

 There are many companies distributing essential oils, particularly in the Multi-Level Marketing Arena, that claim to ‘control’ their oils for quality and purity.
 Unfortunately, when the Supplier plays the role of verifying quality and purity, the control can’t help but be compromised by their vested interest.
 On the other hand, when an internationally recognized certification body is playing that role, consumers can be assured that all of the information being provided to them is traceable and verifiable, through an unbiased third party.

-Terms like ‘Certified Pure Tested Grade’, ‘Therapeutic Grade’, ‘100% Pure’, ‘Natural’ etc. are an indication that an oil is not controlled by a legitimate certification body.
+Terms like ‘Certified Pure Tested Grade’, ‘Therapeutic Grade’, ‘100% Pure’, 'High Grade', ‘Natural’ etc. are an indication that an oil is not controlled by a legitimate certification body.

 The Aromatherapist Essential Oils, Carrier Oils and Hydrosols are bottled and labeled under the control of Eco-Cert EU.

 Each of our labels provides the following information: